Tonkinese cats at a glance

 Tonkinese cat personality:

-The Tonkinese really does carry the best traits of both the Siamese and the Burmese.
-They are an extremely intelligent breed of cat.
+Tonkinese are an extremely intelligent breed of cat.
 They are active, playful, mischievous, friendly, and loyal.
-Tonkinese are people oriented and don't like to spend long periods of time on their own, so if you are out of the house a lot, they would do better with a feline companion.
+They are people oriented and don't like to spend long periods of time on their own, so if you are out of the house a lot, they would do better with a feline companion.

-They can be talkers, but not as much as their Siamese cousins.
+They can be talkers, but not as much as their Siamese cousins with a sweet and quiet meow.
 They get along with people, children and other pets.

 Due to their intelligence, they can be taught to do tricks such as play fetch and many are happy to walk on a lead outdoors.